 Little or No Germination

 The easiest way to know if your germination rate is low is by knowing how many seeds you planted to begin with.
 Most seed packets will provide the germination rate, so you can quickly calculate the number of seeds you planted vs how many germinated (no. of seeds that germinated divided by seeds planted).
-If this number matches the seed packet or is close to it, than you are not experiencing any issues.
-However, if it does not match, than you are having a germination issue.
-If you are unsure where this is on your seed packet, check out our article on how to effectively read a seed packet.
+If this number matches the seed packet or is close to it, than you’re not experiencing any issues.
+However, if it doesn’t match, then you’re having a germination issue.
+If you’re unsure where this is on your seed packet, check out how to effectively read a seed packet.

 Excluding impatience, there are a number of reasons why seeds have poor or no germination.
 The first is that the seeds are old and are no longer viable.
-The second is the seeds may be of low quality and do not have a good germination rate.
+The second is the seeds may be of low quality and don’t have a good germination rate.
 The third is the seeds were not stored properly and lost their viability.
-And the fourth reason is you have overwatered or underwatered the seeds.
+And the fourth reason is you’ve overwatered or underwatered the seeds.

 The first step is to verify on the seed package how many days it takes to germination (some plants can take upwards of three weeks).
 If the number of days from when you planted your seeds until now is greater than the packages suggested, try planting new seeds.
-If it has only been a few days since planting, have patience as seeds can take longer than expected.
+If it’s only been a few days since planting, have patience as seeds can take longer than expected.
 If the seeds are old, or were not stored properly, consider buying new seeds.
-Not all seed companies sell quality seeds, so it is important to get seeds from a reputable company.
-A couple of our favourite seed companies include West Coast Seeds and William Dam.
+Not all seed companies sell quality seeds, so it’s important to get seeds from a reputable company.
+A couple of my favourite seed companies include West Coast Seeds and William Dam.

 Wilted/Fallen Over Plants